Skip to content

 ACV vs. RCV — what your policy type means

-Homeowners insurance policies typically offer two settlement methods: Actual Cash Value (ACV) and Replacement Cost Value (RCV).
-ACV pays the cost to replace the roof minus depreciation based on age and condition.
-A 15-year-old roof depreciates at roughly 50%, meaning a $10,894 replacement would settle at approximately $5,447 under ACV, leaving a $5,447 out-of-pocket gap.
-RCV reimburses the full replacement cost with no depreciation deduction, but premiums are higher.
-Changing from ACV to RCV after a hail event is not permitted by most insurers — this decision must be made before loss occurs.
-Review your current policy type immediately after a hail event to understand your actual claim settlement.
+Insurance policies typically offer two valuation methods: actual cash value (ACV) and replacement cost value (RCV).
+ACV reimburses you for the cost of a new roof minus depreciation based on age and condition.
+A 15-year-old roof depreciates roughly 50 percent, so if replacement costs $10,894, ACV would pay approximately $5,447, leaving you $5,447 out of pocket.
+RCV covers the full replacement cost with no depreciation deduction, but premiums are higher.
+Changing from ACV to RCV after a hailstorm is not permitted under Kansas insurance law, so this decision should be made during your annual policy review.

 Recent hail events — Ford County